elron/Font-To-SVG/README.md

 ## Easily convert font string to SVG file!

 FontKit has a way to make SVG from a specific letter, but not for a full string.

-Well, now you can generate SVG file from a string using, with a specified font!
+Well, now you can generate SVG files from a string, with a custom font!

 ### Notes: